simonw/llm/docs/usage.md

 See {ref}`schemas-logs` for tips on using the `llm logs --schema X` command to access JSON objects you have previously logged using this option.

+(usage-fragments)=
+### Fragments

+You can use the `-f/--fragment` option to reference fragments of context that you would like to load into your prompt.
+Fragments can be specified as URLs, file paths or as aliases to previously saved fragments.

 (usage-conversation)=

 ### Continuing a conversation

 By default, the tool will start a new conversation each time you run it.